philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

     (array([1.]), array([1.]), array([2.]), array([4.]))

-We can also solve this using grobner bases
+We can also solve this using Groebner bases
 <https://mattpap.github.io/masters-thesis/html/src/groebner.html#integer-optimization>

 We can see that the exponents of the reduced term are the number of coins of each type.